Frequently Asked Questions

 Feedback from the consultation shaped a revised version of the Code, published in December 2024.
 Between December 2024 – March 2025, the Council then piloted the Code with eight housing providers to ensure it was easy and practical to implement when launched industry-wide.

 Insights from the consultation, pilot, and wider feedback shaped the final version of the Shared Ownership Code, published in June 2025.
-Providers can now register their interest in adopting it.
+Since October 2025, the Code has been operated by New Homes Quality Board (NHQB).

 -